is famous for being the waterfall you can walk behind.

 Although you might have been hoping for a big colourful evening sky, the waterfall works well in rainy conditions.
 Successful photography is a matter of protecting your camera, lens and self from the spray.
 A clear plastic bag works well if you are able to compose and focus through the plastic.
 Then lift the plastic off the lens to take the shot.
 Eventually your lens will become wet.
 Take paper towel to soak surplus water and a dry cloth to polish.
 Start with filters on and work to filters off.
 Have an assistant help to protect and dry your lens.

 Experiment with S (Tv) mode.
 This waterfall looks good with around 1/20 sec exposure.
 This sort of speed is good for mono-pod.
+Most photographers use a tripod, but behind the falls it can be better to have a more fluid system.

 Photo tours that visit Seljalandsfoss